edu-sharing/php-auth-plugin/Readme.md

 `Authorization: EDU-TICKET <ticket>`

-To learn more about the individual data of this payload, please refer to the code docs of the `createUsage` method in this lirbrary.
+To learn more about the individual data of this payload, please refer to the code docs of the `createUsage` method in this library.

-## Fetching element by usage
+## Fetching an element by usage

 Fetching the previously generated usage is done by calling